leotschritter/cad-backend/docs/personalized-live-feed-user-stories.md

 ---

-### Story 2 — Interact with Itineraries from the Feed
+### Story 2 — Discover Itineraries from Travellers Who Visited the Same Places

-**As a traveller**, I want to like and comment itineraries from the feed so I can express interest and improve future recommendations.
+**As a traveller**, I want to see itineraries from travellers who visited destinations I've been to or plan to visit, so I can find relevant inspiration.

 **Acceptance Criteria:**

-1. The user can like or unlike any itinerary directly from the feed card or the detail view.
-2. The user can add comments to itineraries from the detail view.
-3. The UI reflects the change immediately (like counter updates, icon toggles).
-4. Liked itineraries are used as a relevance signal for future recommendations.
-5. Feedback on likes is persisted across sessions.

----

-### Story 3 — Discover Itineraries from Travellers Who Visited the Same Places

-**As a traveller**, I want to see itineraries from travellers who visited destinations I’ve been to or plan to visit, so I can find relevant inspiration.

-**Acceptance Criteria:**

 1. The feed surfaces itineraries tagged with destinations that match my visited or planned locations.
-2. When applicable, the card includes a short label explaining the match (e.g., “From travellers who
+2. When applicable, the card includes a short label explaining the match (e.g., "From travellers who
-   visited: [Destination]”).
+   visited: [Destination]").
 3. These itineraries are prioritized alongside other relevance signals.
 4. The feature only uses destinations the user has explicitly marked as visited or planned.

+---

+### Story 3 — Refine Recommendation Algorithm with Social Signals and Basic Feed

+**As a traveller**, I want the feed to prioritize popular itineraries with more likes and automatically fall back to a basic feed with the most recommended content when I'm new and have no personalization data yet, so I can always discover high-quality travel inspiration.

+**Acceptance Criteria:**

+1. The recommendation algorithm prioritizes itineraries with higher like counts as a key relevance signal.
+2. Itineraries with more likes appear higher in the personalized feed when other relevance factors are equal.
+3. When a new traveller has no personalization data (no visited/planned destinations), the feed automatically shows a "basic feed" with the most liked and recommended itineraries across all travellers.
+4. The basic feed serves as a fallback for users without sufficient personalization data, not as a separate view.
+5. As users add visited/planned destinations, the feed gradually transitions from basic to personalized recommendations.
+6. The algorithm balances popularity (likes) with personalization (shared destinations) to avoid showing only viral content once personalization data is available.